steffanimelo/steffanisartini/README.md

 ##### For a while, I left technology aside to focus on Business and after COVID, it triggered that old passion again.
 So here I am, becoming a Web Developer and finding myself finally complete as a whole.
 My wish to learn and be part of the Web Dev community is enormous, and I believe I have a lot to contribute to the market with my skill set developed through the years.

-##### I'm attending a full-time Bootcamp, diving into a Full-Stack Web Development experience, learning a lot and putting it into practice as a team player.
+##### I've recently attended a full-time Bootcamp, diving into a Full-Stack Web Development experience, learning a lot and putting it into practice as a team player.
 Feel free to reach out; I'm looking forward to exchanging information with other developers and openly discussing future hiring opportunities.

-<h4 align="">Connect with me:</h4>
+<h4 align="center">For more information:</h4>
 <div align="center">
 <a href="https://www.linkedin.com/in/steffani-melo/" target="_blank">
 <img src=https://img.shields.io/badge/linkedin-%231E77B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white alt=linkedin style="margin-bottom: 5px;" />